qin-guan/study-harder/docs/np/ict/matt/3-basic-static-analysis.md

 #### Absolute Loading

 Absolute Loading loads a program at a fixed location **every time**

 !!! tip

     This is avoided nowadays to prevent applications from knowing which memory location they will always use.
+Prone to injection attacks.

 #### Relocatable Loading